Hello and welcome! It’s great to have you here. If you’re curious about whether Notion is free, you’re in the right place.

 Is Notion AI Free?

-But here’s the deal—I’ve found Notion AI to be a game-changer for certain workflows.
-It can summarize long notes, help with brainstorming, and even generate ideas when you’re stuck.
+But here’s the deal — I’ve found Notion AI to be a game-changer for certain workflows.
+It can summarize long notes, help with brainstorming, generate ideas when you’re stuck, and now even automate tasks with Custom Agents.

-Here’s my perspective: Try it if your projects involve repetitive tasks or lots of written content.
+Here’s my perspective: If your projects involve repetitive tasks or lots of written content, the Business plan with included AI is absolutely worth it.
 I’ve used it to summarize research notes, and it’s been shockingly accurate.

 Notion Plus Plan for Educators